-- Sorters to go through donated clothing items on Mondays or Thursdays
+- Share Shop sorters to go through donated clothing items and assistants to guests selecting clothing

-Hours are flexible.
+Shifts available are Tuesday mornings, Wednesday mornings and afternoons, or Friday afternoons.
 Volunteers may work alone or in small groups on a rotating schedule.

 Members who enjoy “serving” hospitality are a perfect match for ushering responsibilities.
 Ushering morning services is a weekly commitment so that volunteers learn the routine, get acquainted with the members who attend that service, and become part of the team, helping to establish an esprit de corps.
 There is a sign-out book when ushers wish to take a Sunday off.